stuartmees/project-04-hiddengem/README.md

 }
 ```

-I realised that if the user filtered from the CategoryFilterBar, the component would push to a new URL that included only the filter category query string, regardless of if there was already a quert string in place.
+I realised that if the user filtered from the CategoryFilterBar, the component would push to a new URL that included only the CategoryFilterBar query string, regardless of if there was already a query string in place.
 I wanted the new filter to be added to the existing query string and include the searchTerm that was already there.

 I therefore included code, that on submit of the SearchBar component and the CategoryFilterBar component checked to see if there was already a query string in the props object of the component and constructed the URL appropriately: